 - the provider decides it is reasonable to do so given the circumstances, for example to prevent a further increase in the debt owed,

 and the provider is unable to contact the consumer using reasonable steps.
 A provider must not sell a debt during a financial hardship arrangement.
-See our position statement Collecting overdue charges for more information about suspending credit management.
+See our guidance Collecting overdue charges -in detail for more information about suspending credit management.

 The industry document Assisting and responding to consumers in financial hardship gives guidance to providers about good principles and practices for dealing with customers in financial hardship, which apply and build upon the service standards required by the Telecommunications Consumer Protections Code.
 The overall purpose of the document is to enable customers who are experiencing financial hardship to stay connected to essential telecommunications services while assisting them to meet their financial obligations.